Christopher Wallace (British Army officer): Subsequent career and interests

 Wallace was Commandant of the Royal College of Defence Studies, an appointment gained by open competition, from January 2001 until January 2005.
 In July 1999 he was appointed as a Trustee of the Imperial War Museum and from 2006 to 2008 he held the post of deputy chairman.
 He was Chairman of the Trustees of The Royal Green Jackets (Rifles) Museum from 1999 until October 2015.
 The widely acclaimed exhibition With the Rifles to Waterloo will remain as a lasting legacy of his skills as a fund-raiser and project manager.
 Wallace was also Chairman of the Winchester Military Museums from 2002 to 2016.
 He was appointed as a Deputy Lieutenant for Hampshire in 2004.

 Wallace was also a keen bird-watcher, a hobby which he expanded as his career took him around the world.
 He had been an accomplished cricketer from his youth and became a single-figure handicap golfer, having a fine record playing in the army golf team on many occasions.
 He was President of the Army Golf Association from 1995 to 2000.
 After he retired from the army he was able to develop his interest in military history and become a dedicated and accomplished historian.
 He had three books published and regularly presented papers on a range of military subjects; these included a talk on one of his ancestors, Lieutenant-General Sir George Augustus Quentin, who had fought in the Napoleonic Wars.
 He was a member of the British Commission for Military History.

 Family

 In 1969 Wallace married Delicia Curtis; they had one son and one daughter.

-Wallace died in hospital in Basingstoke on 7 January 2016 at the age of 73, from the rare, debilitating, disease Amyloidosis.
+Wallace died in hospital in Basingstoke on 7 January 2016, 4 days after his 73rd birthday, from the rare, debilitating, disease Amyloidosis.